hellerve/ptolemy/README.md

 at hand (taking pictures and interpolating the frames between them by models).

+* [Gyrophone: Recognizing Speech From Gyroscope Signals](https://crypto.stanford.edu/gyrophone/files/gyromic.pdf) by **Yan Michalevsky et al.** (2014)

+Pretty scary stuff I didn't know about, although I don't know how I could have possibly missed it.
+At first I thought of it as a rather constructed attack, but as soon they showed that the gyroscope can be upgraded to work at 8kHz I was pretty scared.

 ### Books

 * [You Can't Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)